Developing a brand

 Your customer must recognize the brand and find within its promise, not simple efficacy, but affirmation.

-Those that continue to believe that purchase decisions are cognitive choices are living in the 1950’s.
+Those that continue to believe those purchase decisions are cognitive choices are living in the 1950s.
 A world of unique selling propositions (USP).
 When the market was immature and less crowded, such business promises could incite trial.
 Today, USPs represent a flash in the pan.